ipfs-shipyard/workshop-idm-chat-dapp/README.md

 $ cd workshop-idm-chat-dapp && npm i && npm start
 ```

-> 🙏 These commands may take a while, so please be patient.
+> 🙏 These commands may take a while, please be patient.

 ### 3. Understanding the Chat app